Maghnie/docs/engineers/analytics.md

 ## Humidity Conditioning Analysis

-The _Humidity Conditioning Analysis_ compares the outside air humidy with the actual supply air humidity of the a Air Handling Unit \(AHU\).
+The _Humidity Conditioning Analysis_ compares the outside air humidy with the actual supply air humidity of the Air Handling Unit \(AHU\).

 {% hint style="info" %}
 This analysis does not take into account air recirculation and humidity recovery modes.
 Make sure that the system is operated without such operational modes.